 7-1 Statement of Basis and Purpose.

-This regulation is promulgated to establish a fee to offset the cost of the State Inspector of Oils to conduct emission inspection of USTs which are required to have installed pollution equipment.
+This regulation is promulgated to establish a fee to offset the cost of the Director to conduct emission inspection of USTs, which are required to have installed pollution equipment.

 7-2 Fee Schedule.